LinkedIn Prospecting: The 2023 Full Guide [+19 Best Strategies]

 Step #2 Check out who viewed your profile.

 You’ll find the list of LinkedIn members who viewed your profile.
-Additionally, you will notice 4 filters by which you can further narrow them down for quicker and more relevant insights.
+You can use the available filters to narrow down your list.

 Who's viewed your profile filtering options

-Interesting View is a category of profile views that Linkedin’s algorithm assumes you’d be most interested in talking to.
-Aside from that, LinkedIn will categorize certain contacts according to their company, industry, occupation, etc. This categorization is unique to each profile and it can turn useful for LinkedIn prospecting.
+Interesting Viewers is a category of profile views that LinkedIn's algorithm assumes you'd be most interested in talking to.
+Aside from that, LinkedIn will categorize certain contacts according to their company, industry, occupation, etc. This can be useful for LinkedIn prospecting.

 Step #1 Go to your prospect’s LinkedIn profile.
 If you are not connected, click the “Follow” button first, and then turn the bell on.
 If they are your 1st-degree connection, just click the “Bell” button.